inspec/inspec-habitat/docs/resources/habitat_packages.md

 ### origins

 Array of strings.
-The names of the origins that created the packages that backs the packages that were matched.
+The names of the origins that created the packages that were matched.
 This list is de-duplicated.

 ```ruby